I-Day subdued in Himachal as state mourns deaths, damage caused by rains | Law-Order

 The chief announced to raise the honorarium for martyrs from Rs 20 lakh to Rs 30 lakh, an increase in daily wages of MNREGA workers from Rs 224 to Rs 240 and from Rs 280 to Rs 294 in tribal areas.

-The chief minister announced a scheme with an outlay of Rs 50 crores to provide nutritious food to pregnant women, lactating mothers and children up to the age of 6 years.
+He also announced a scheme with an outlay of Rs 50 crores to provide nutritious food to pregnant women, lactating mothers and children up to the age of six years.

 ''The loss and damage were grave and we are looking forward to liberal assistance from the Union government,'' he said, urging the Union government to immediately release relief funds.